arcaela/aurora/cra-template-aurora/README.md

-# aurora.js for ReactJS App
+# Aurora for ReactJS App

-This folder was bootstrapped with [aurora.js for React](https://github.com/arcaela/aurora.js).
+This folder was bootstrapped with [Aurora for React](https://github.com/arcaela/aurora/tree/master/core).

-## ¿Why aurora.js?
+## ¿Why Aurora?

 This template was built to reduce setup time, facilitate a work structure and implement useful development tools.